AmjadShaaban/ProjectThree/README.md

 #### [MongoDB](https://www.mongodb.com/) - MongoDB

 - **final project requierment**
-- Using the MongoDB was the best option for representing hierarchical relationships, data arrays, and other complex structures in the database.
+- Using MongoDB was the best option for representing hierarchical relationships, data arrays, and other complex structures in the database.
   _**(menu categories, category items, item ingredients, orders, etc... )**_ -